TSGut/SparseVolterraExamples.jl/README.md

 While the package is not meant for nor setup for user-friendly general use, the interested reader should nevertheless find the code to be mostly straightforward to generalize.

+# Installation

+The following installation guide assumes a clean install of Julia Version 1.3.1 (2019-12-30), which can be found here: https://julialang.org/downloads/oldreleases/
+Newer Julia releases may work if all the appropriate dependenceies can be resolved.

 # References

 - Gutleb, T. S. (2020).
 A fast sparse spectral method for nonlinear integro-differential Volterra equations with general kernels. arXiv:2005.06081.